TheDataAreClean/TheDataAreClean/README.md

 ### Hello people of the Interwebs ! 👋

 ## I am  `/cube/`.
-A researcher and statitician working in the development sector.
+A researcher and statistician working in the development sector.

 - :telescope: All things `Education Sector` :books:
 - :seedling: Always learning `R` :computer: